PopovMP/dbil/README.md

 const invoiceDb = getDb("path_to_db/invoice.json", "invoice");
 ```

-You can access the DB from another module by filename or by tag
+You can access the DB from another module by a filename or by a tag
 ```javascript
 // Use DB
 const invoiceDb = getDb("invoice");